maosa/movie_recommendation/README.md

 ## Overview

-This project is part of the final section of the [Professional Certificate in Data Science by HarvardX](https://online-learning.harvard.edu/series/professional-certificate-data-science) offer by [edX](https://www.edx.org).
+This project is part of the final section of the [Professional Certificate in Data Science by HarvardX](https://online-learning.harvard.edu/series/professional-certificate-data-science) offered by [edX](https://www.edx.org).
 The aim of the project was to develop a movie recommendation system.
 The data for this study were obtained from the [MovieLens 10M Dataset](https://grouplens.org/datasets/movielens/10m/).

 The linear regression model developed was able to predict movie ratings for each user with reasonable accuracy.